PapsJay/alx-pre_course/README.md

-THis is an update of the main README file
+THis is an update of the main README file.